 Creative collaborations with visual artists have resulted in an accompanying body of work including photography, film and writing, disseminated through exhibitions, screenings and public talks.

 I have taught anthropology of art, material culture theory and the material culture of South Asia and Africa, and anthropological methods at undergraduate and postgraduate levels in the UK.
 I have used a wide range of materials, products, visual media and architectural forms in their various cultural contexts as case studies in my teaching, helping to build capacity in comparative and critical thinking.
-Most recently, I worked with design students pursuing their Masters in Berlin by supporting their design research practice, critical thinking and research methodologies.
+I have worked with design students pursuing their Masters in Sustainable Fashion, Berlin by supporting their design research practice, critical thinking and research methodologies.
+During a previous career working in museums, I published research on early 20th C photographic archives of Balinese dance, and was Collections Manager for anthropological, natural history and ethno-musicological collections.

 Understanding the perceptions of materiality and concepts of value that underpin people’s sense of self and relationships to others, and how these are implicated in wider exchange systems, is central to my work.
 This has led to new research questions concerning the design of products and systems as strategies for sustainability and social engagement with emerging models of the circular economy.
 These include the scales at which circularity of resources might be implemented, and their implications for how political and economic relations of power will be structured in the future.